YaqiXia/Voltrix-SpMM/README.md

 ```

-This indicates that the JIT compilation feature is successfully configured and working.
+This confirms that the **JIT compilation was successful** , and the kernel tuning has been completed.